cobioda/longreadtools/README.md

            [3., 0., 0., ..., 0., 0., 0.],
            [1., 0., 0., ..., 0., 0., 0.],
            [0., 0., 0., ..., 0., 0., 0.]], dtype=float32)

+By examining this matrix, we gain insights into the transcriptomic landscape at an isoform resolution, which is crucial for understanding the complexity of gene expression patterns.
+The annotations included in this matrix, such as cell type, donor information, and technical attributes, are pivotal for subsequent analyses that aim to unravel the biological and clinical significance of the data within the context of the longreadtools framework.
+Lets save it to disk for later use!

 ``` python
 annotated_isoform_matrix.write('/data/analysis/data_mcandrew/000-sclr-discovair/discovair_long_read_transcript_matrix_annotated.h5ad')